 10.3 A small related party transaction is a transaction with a related party where the categorisation percentage exceeds 0.25% but is less than or equal to 5%.
 The issuer must, prior to completing the small related party transaction:

-(a) make a submission to the JSE with details of the proposed transaction with a fairness opinion.
-The sponsor must ensure compliance of the fairness opinion in terms of the Requirements;
+(a) make a submission to the JSE with details of the proposed transaction;

-(b) announce the transaction in terms of 10.2(a) and include a statement that a fairness opinion has been prepared which can be inspected through a secure electronic manner for a period of 28 days from the date of announcement; and
+(b) announce the transaction in terms of 10.2(a) and include details where the agreement is open for inspection for a period of 14 days and a statement from the independent directors on the corporate governance processes that were followed to approve the transaction, and that:

+(i) the related party transaction was concluded on an arm’s length basis, including key assumptions and factors taken into account in reaching the conclusion; and (ii) and

+(ii) the transaction is fair to shareholders; ; and

-(c) comply with 10.2, if the transaction is not fair in terms of the fairness opinion.
+(c) comply with 10.2, if the transaction is not fair.

 Ordinary course of business transactions

-10.4 Related party transactions with a director and/or any associate of a director will not be classified as ordinary course of business for an issuer in terms of 9.1(b) and (c).
+10.4 Related party transactions with a director and/or any associate of a director will not be classified as ordinary course of business for an issuer in terms of 9.1(b) and 9.2.

 10.5 Ordinary course of business transactions with related parties with a categorisation of 5% or more must be announced as soon as possible after terms have been agreed.
-The preparation of a fairness opinion is not required.

-10.6 The announcement above must include details of the –
+10.6 The announcement above must include details of the:

 (a) ordinary course of business transaction/s.
 The price may be excluded if commercially sensitive; and